-Attendance % Number of Days Lost Impact upon Your Child's Education 100% None!
-Outstanding attendance!
-This gives your child the best chance = 97% Great attendance!
-Fewer than 6 days of absence in one academic year.This is above the academy attendance target. to achieve their potential as sta- tistics show that 78.7% of learners with 100% attendance achieve good progress.
+Attendance % Number of Days Lost Impact upon Your Child's Education None!
+Child's Education 100% Outstanding attendance!
+This gives your child the best chance to achieve their potential as statistics show that 78.7% of learners with 100% attendance achieve good progress. = 97% Great attendance!
+Fewer than 6 days of absence in one academic year.
+This is above the academy attendance target.
 95 to 96.9% Less than 10 days of absence.
 The learner is likely to achieve their targets and will be well prepared as they move through the academy.
 Statistics show that 69.1% of learners in this attendance bracket go on to achieve good progress.
 92 to 94.9% Up to 15 days of absence.
 If attendance is in this category the learner will have had up to 3 weeks' absence in the academy year.
-According to statistics, only just over half (52.8%) of learners in this attend- ance bracket achieve good progress.
+According to statistics, only just over half (52.8%) of learners in this attendance bracket achieve good progress.
 90 to 91.9% The learner will have had up to 19 days of absence (up to 3 weeks and 4 days).
 Learners in this category may fall behind and it will be difficult for them to reach their potential.
 Attendance in this bracket is a major concern and should be addressed quickly.
 Only just over half (52.8%) of learners in this attendance bracket go on to achieve good progress. <90% Persistently Absent: The learner will have had more than 19 days of absence (more than 3 weeks and 4 days) over the academic year.
 This is very poor attendance and the Educational Welfare Officer may become involved.
 Poor attendance - this is extremely worrying.
 Of those learners with below 90% attendance, only 35.6% are likely to achieve good progress.